mvaganov/CmdLineAsteroids/notes.md

 		int width = 80, height = 23;
 		char letterToPrint = '#';
 		DrawRectangle(width, height, letterToPrint);
-		DrawRectangle(width, height, letterToPrint);
+		DrawRectangle(width/2, height/2, '?');
 ```

 `voice`
-If we turn this into a function, we can print a new rectangle right after this one.
+If we turn this into a function, we can print a new distinct rectangle right after this one.
 Doing this allows us to call the function at any time from any place in our program.

 `scene`